Recommended Pre-visit Activity

 2. Explain to students that one of the reasons we eat food is to provide energy (calories) for our bodies.
 This energy passes from one organism to another through a food chain.
 Ask the students to discuss where the energy comes from that travels through the food chain.
 For hints, think about how plants get the energy to make food and what provides energy for our entire planet (Answer: the sun).
 Ask them if all of the energy made by the plants will make it the entire way through the food chain?
 Is there a point in the food chain where energy no longer gets passed along?

 3. Discuss the role of each part of this food chain.
 The algae or seaweed is a plant and would be considered a producer.
-Produces make their own food from sun.
+Producers make their own food from sun.
 Shrimp would be a consumer (specifically a primary consumer) because it has to eat or consume another organism to get energy to survive.
 The smaller fish would be another consumer (specifically a secondary consumer).
 Finally, the shark would be another consumer (specifically a tertiary consumer), but is actually a very special type of consumer.
 The shark is an apex consumer, or top consumer, because it is an organism that doesn’t have to worry about being eaten most of the time.
 It’s at the top of the food chain.

 Sun (Energy Source) – Seaweed (Producer) – Shrimp (Consumer) – Smaller fish (Consumer) – Shark (Apex Consumer)